KrauseFx/krausefx.com/_posts/2017-10-24-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 ### How does the demo app get access to the camera?

 Once you take and post one picture or video via a social network app, you grant full access to the camera, and any time the app is running, the app can use the camera.

+### What's the screenshot on the right

+As part of iOS 11, there is now an easy to use Vision framework, that allows developers to easily track faces.
+The screenshot shows that it's possible to get some basic emotions right, so I wrote a very basic mapping of a user's face to the corresponding emoji as a proof of concept.
+You can see the highlighted facial features, and the detected emoji at the bottom.

 ## Similar projects I've worked on